bcosca/fatfree/readme.md

 ### Version 3.0 Is Finally Here!

 The latest official release marks a major milestone in the development of the Fat-Free Framework.
 Packed with exciting new features and outstanding documentation that took several months to develop and refine, version 3.0 is finally available for download.
-Enterprise-grade but still as user-friendly as before.
-Same lightweight footprint.
-Yet sturdier and more powerful than ever!
+The code base has been rewritten from the ground up to provide enterprise-class architecture and performance but with the same user-friendly features and lightweight footprint.

-It is highly recommended that users develop new applications using this version to take advantage of the latest features and significant performance improvements.
+It is highly recommended that users develop new applications using this version to take advantage of the latest features and significant improvements.

 ## Getting Started